kumokay/CS35L/labs/lab1_hint.md

 run `/usr/bin/gcc -v` and `gcc -v`

+run `which gcc` to check what the plain "gcc" pointed to

 6. The chmod program changes permissions on a file.
 What does the symbolic mode u+sx,o-w mean, in terms of permissions?

 do `man chmod` and you will see